-BILL BARKSDALE / AGSTOCKUSA / SCIENCE PHOTO LIBRARY BILL BARKSDALE / AGSTOCKUSA / SCIENCE PHOTO LIBRARY
+HARRIS BARNES JR. / AGSTOCKUSA / SCIENCE PHOTO LIBRARY HARRIS BARNES JR. / AGSTOCKUSA / SCIENCE PHOTO LIBRARY

-Mechanised cotton harvesting.
-Harvesting of cotton plants (Gossypium sp.), a crop grown for its fibres, which are woven into fabric.
+Cotton harvesting.
+Mechanised harvesting of cotton plants (Gossypium sp.), a crop grown for its fibres, which are woven into textiles.
 The white fibres, known as lint, are seed hairs contained within a seed capsule or boll.
-The harvesters (left) either pull the fibres from open bolls or remove the bolls from the plant.
-Here, the harvested cotton is being transferred into a cotton module builder (right), which compresses the cotton into large cubes (modules) ready for processing.
+These mechanical harvesters are six-row pickers, which remove bolls from six rows of cotton plants at a time.
+The lint is stored in hoppers to be transported from the field.
 Photographed in Mississippi, USA.

 Model release not required.
 Property release not required.